B2B Marketing to Niche Industries

 How APM used technology to fulfill customer demand

-The transformation from a brick-and-mortar music library to a digital one took around six years.
+To be precise, his pivot from a brick-and-mortar music library to a digital one took around six years.

 Bringing together the tech and B2B marketing message